Last Updated on

 Push Notifications: The Instant Recovery Tool

-Push notifications are short, clickable alerts delivered directly to the user's smartphone notification center.
-They're instant and highly visible they don't get buried in an inbox like email, yet feel less intrusive than SMS.
+Push notifications are short, clickable alerts delivered directly to the user's smartphone.
+They're instant and highly visible.
+They don't get buried in an inbox like email, yet feel less intrusive than SMS.

 The engagement is impressive cart abandonment push notifications average a ~16% click-through rate, far higher engagement than typical ads or emails.